I teach all things communication, all over the place.

 My favorite book on teaching is bell hooks' Teaching to Transgress.
 This book has had immeasurable influence on my teaching philosophy:

 Effective teaching models thoughtful, creative ways of understanding and interacting with the world.
-"It depends" has been the answer to most questions I've asked both inside and outside the classroom.
+"It depends," has been the answer to most questions I've asked both inside and outside the classroom.
 Thus, I aim to prepare students to confidently tackle the complex, ambiguous questions they will inevitably encounter in their own lives.
-No matter the subject I am teaching, I am always:
+When I teach, I am always:

 1) Creating a safe space to be wrong, express confusion, or disagree.

 2) Designing teaching material that considers students' emotional and physical needs alongside their intellectual ones.

 3) Demonstrating how learning changes the way that we think, the way we behave, and, always, the next question we ask.